Pinworm infections cause intense itching around the anus, especially at night, often accompanied by visible worms or disturbed sleep.

 How Can I Tell If I Have Pinworms Using the Tape Test?

-The tape test involves pressing clear adhesive tape on the skin around the anus in the morning before bathing.
+The tape test involves pressing clear adhesive tape on the skin around the anus in the morning before bathing or using the toilet.
 This tape can pick up pinworm eggs, which can then be examined under a microscope to confirm infection.

 How Can I Tell If I Have Pinworms Without Visible Worms?